osirixgrpc/pyosirix_example_project/docs/github.md

    updates, keeping customers satisfied with quicker access to new features and fixes.

-If you want to know more about the theory and practise of CI/CD there is a great [article by Red Hat](https://www.redhat.com/en/topics/devops/what-is-ci-cd) to get your started on your .
+If you want to know more about the theory and practise of CI/CD there is a great [article by Red Hat](https://www.redhat.com/en/topics/devops/what-is-ci-cd) to get your started on your journey.

-CI/CD automation is managed in GitHub through [_Actions_](#actions), with bug reporting, project planning/maintenance, and software support provided through [_Issues_](#issues).
+CI/CD automation is managed in GitHub through [_Actions_](#actions), with bug reporting, project planning/maintenance, and "customer" support provided through [_Issues_](#issues).
 Actions and issue templates are defined using YAML files, human-readable data structures often used for configuration of projects and data transfer.
 It is quite quick to learn and more details can be found in this
 [nice tutorial](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).